 Contrary to what many Jews (and new gun owners in general) might think, purchasing your first firearm and beginning to carry it does not make you infallible.
 It is not a magic talisman that will guarantee your well-being.
 First and foremost is training.
 This article, however, is not about training.
 That will be for another time.
-What this article is about is an introduction for new gun owners who plan on carrying a firearm on them to two incredibly important aspects to carry and a question I get asked a lot.
-Those two questions are what kind of holster you use and is there a belt one can buy that is inconspicuous made for carry.
+This article is an introduction to two crucial aspects of carrying a firearm.
+Two questions that I get asked about a lot.
+Those two questions are: what kind of holster do you use, and is there a belt one can buy that is inconspicuous and made for carry?

 Let me begin with the belt.
-There are countless companies that make fantastic belts for everyday carry.
-Some are tactical looking and are not conducive to the Orthodox Jewish lifestyle.
-There are other companies that make great looking leather belts that can be used for Jews who wear suits every day or more dressy clothes.
+Countless companies make fantastic belts for everyday carry.
+Some are tactical looking and aren't conducive to the Orthodox Jewish lifestyle or business attire.
+Other companies make great looking leather belts that can be used for Jews who wear suits daily or more dressy clothes.
 Those belts are your old-fashioned style with holes to size your waist.
-The issue with these old-fashioned style belts is like every type of normal belt we all wear.
-Hole number 3 is to tight but hole number 4 is to loose.
-What to do?
-I use a company called Nexbelt.
+The issue with these style belts is that hole number 3 is too tight, but hole number 4 is too loose.
+That is why I use a company called Nexbelt.

-They make a style of belts called ratchet belts that allows you to pinpoint the exact waist size because of the little grooves in the back of the belt.
-I have 2 of these belts.
-One for my everyday life but more importantly, one for Shabbos.
-The belt can easily hold up a full-size firearm without any sag and again, because of the ratchet grooves in the back, it allows for a precise fit to your waist.
-The belt comes in a size 50 and you get to cut the belt to make a perfect fit.
+They make a style of ratchet belt that allows you to pinpoint the exact waist size because of the little grooves in the back of the belt.
+I have 4 of these belts—one for my every day and, more importantly, one for Shabbos.
+The strap has zero issues holding up a full-size firearm without your pants sagging, and again, because of the ratchet grooves in the back, it allows for a precise fit to your waist.
+The belt comes in a size 50, and you get to cut the belt to make a perfect fit.

-I use this belt every day and on Shabbos and it's the perfect belt for Orthodox Jews who carry.
-Furthermore, the cost for a fancy leather Shabbos belt from Nexbelt, is the same price as any belt you might normally buy.
+I use this belt every day and on Shabbos, and it's the perfect belt for Orthodox Jews who carry a firearm.
+Furthermore, the cost for a fancy leather Shabbos belt from Nexbelt is the same as any belt you might typically buy.

 The next point of order is a holster.
 I have had numerous talks with many Jews who have sent me messages with nylon holsters from Amazon or other types of holsters because they are universal and cheap.
 For the love of God, DON'T. The two safest places for a firearm are either in a safe or in your holster.
-Purchasing a junk holster is how accidents can happen.
+Purchasing a junk holster is how accidents happen.
 There are companies out there that make quality holsters at affordable prices.
-Spending $50-$80 might seem crazy to some people, but rest assured, you are making an investment to ensure accidents from happening.
-What is might every day carry holster?
-I use the Celator outside the waistband holster from a company called M2 Tactical Solutions.
+Spending $50-$80 might seem crazy to some people, but rest assured, you are investing to prevent accidents.

-Again, training is important but so is the gear you use.
+Again, training is essential, but so is the gear you use.
 A proper belt allows for proper placement without a firearm moving around on your waist.
-A proper holster allows for a secured firearm on your person which in turn makes you a safer gun owner.
+An adequate holster allows for a secured firearm on your person, making you a safer gun owner.

-Now of course, this works for me.
-This article is because many people have asked me what I use for EDC (Every Day Carry).
+Now, of course, this works for me.
+I wrote this article because many people have asked me what I use for EDC (Everyday Carry).

-If you have any questions, please don't hesitate in reaching out!
+If you have any questions, please don't hesitate to reach out!